o3de/o3de/README.md

 ## License

-For complete copyright and license terms please see the LICENSE.txt file at the root of this distribution (the "License").
+For terms please see the LICENSE*.TXT file at the root of this distribution.